 Long hours in the sun without eye protection can increase your risk for cataracts, macular degeneration, eye growths (called pterygium) and eye cancers.
 Diseases like cataracts and eye cancers can take many years to develop.
 Each time you are in the sun without protection, you add damage that increases your risk.

 You and your family will be eye smart and have a sun safe summer by limiting your amount of sun exposure during midday, wearing sunglasses with 100% UV-A and UV-B protection and wearing a hat with a brim.
 Also, stop by at ouroptical shops in Milford, Shelton,Orange, and Branfordto browse the wide selection of sunglasses for children, teenagers, and adults—make protecting your vision a reality in Summer 2020.

-Look out for the upcoming July 8th Webinar with Dr. Jennifer Galvin and Dr. Ronnie Klein at Modern Dermatology on “Sun Safety: Eyes and Skin.”
+Look out for the upcoming July 15th Webinar at 6:30 pm with Dr. Jennifer Galvin and Dr. Ronnie Klein at Modern Dermatology on “Sun Safety: Eyes and Skin.”

 Blog post by Jennifer A. Galvin, MD, a Board-Certified ophthalmologist with fellowship training in pediatric ophthalmology and strabismus at Eye Physicians & Surgeons PC.

 Call Eye Physicians & Surgeons PC at (203) 878-1236 to make an appointment today: Your Vision is Our Focus.

 Image credit: American Association of Ophthalmology.